- Visit Regis

 Test Optional Policy

 Regis College does not require standardized test scores (SAT I, SAT II and ACT) from its applicants, with the exception of those seeking admission to the full-time undergraduate nursing program or students who are home-schooled.
-This new policy commences with applications for Fall 2014 admission.

 Here are some frequently asked questions about this policy: